-Long Ridge is developing the Long Ridge Energy Generation Project, which will be one of the most energy efficient power plants of any type in the world.
-The plant will have a capacity of 485 megawatts and has the opportunity to provide long-term, low-cost power to industrial energy users in the region.
-The facility will be compact, low-impact and significantly more advanced than earlier generations of natural gas plants.
+Long Ridge has completed the construction on the Long Ridge Energy Generation Project.
+The power plant is one of the most energy efficient power plants of any type in the world.
+The plant has capacity to deliver 485 megawatts into the PJM grid and provides long-term, low-cost power to energy users in the region.
+The facility is compact, low-impact and significantly more advanced than earlier generations of natural gas plants.

-With commercial operations planned for November 2021, Long Ridge has plans to transition the combined-cycle power plant to run on carbon-free hydrogen.
+Long Ridge has plans to transition the combined-cycle power plant to run on carbon-free hydrogen.
 It will be the first purpose-built hydrogen-burning power plant in the United States and the first worldwide to blend hydrogen in a GE H-class gas turbine.
-The plant utilizes a GE 7HA.02 combustion turbine, which can burn between 15-20% hydrogen by volume in the gas stream initially, with the capability to transition to 100% hydrogen over time.
+The plant utilizes a GE 7HA.02 combustion turbine, which can burn between 15-20% hydrogen (by volume) initially, with the capability to transition to 100% hydrogen over time.
 For more information click here.

 Long Ridge can provide both onsite and offsite industrial energy users with low cost, long-term power under power purchase agreements.
 Please contact email@example.com for additional details.

 The Long Ridge Energy Generation Project is located at the site of the former Ormet aluminum smelter, which operated for over half a century until its closure in 2013.
-The Project will serve as a cornerstone for new economic development, providing low cost and reliable electricity needed to keep the region competitive.
+The Project is a cornerstone for new economic development, providing low cost and reliable electricity needed to keep the region competitive.

-The Long Ridge Energy Generation Project has employed 350 - 500 skilled craft laborers at the peak of construction.
-The facility has hired approximately 20 permanent staff of highly skilled personnel for operations and maintenance.
+The Long Ridge Energy Generation Project has employed up to 500 skilled craft laborers at the peak of construction.
+The facility employs approximately 20 permanent staff of highly skilled personnel for operations and maintenance.

-In addition to generating local, well-paying jobs, the project is projected to generate statewide economic impacts of nearly $200 million during the construction period and over $20 million per year once operational.
+Including the local, well-paying jobs, the project is estimated to have generated statewide economic impacts of nearly $200 million during the construction period and over $20 million per year now that it is operational.